Eva Paliouras

 Process

-Few months later I finally managed to complete by hand and correctly the prototype of the “1st Bonnet of Hope”; which my horse wore and became a sort of lucky charm since I won my first Grand Champion ribbon with my horse Voici wearing it.
+“A few months later I finally managed to complete a prototype of the first Bonnet of Hope, which my horse wore; it became a lucky charm because I won my first Grand Champion ribbon with my horse Voici wearing it.
 That Bonnet is my Bonnet of Hope!
-Soon enough bonnets made by our knitters started to arrive.
+Soon enough bonnets made by our knitters started to arrive.”